aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/ocr-operations/recognize-pdf/_index.md

 ---
-title: OCR Recognizing PDF Documents in Aspose.OCR for Java
+title: How to extract text from PDF using Aspose.OCR for Java
 linktitle: OCR Recognizing PDF Documents in Aspose.OCR for Java
 second_title: Aspose.OCR Java API
-description: Unlock the power of OCR in Java with Aspose.OCR.
-Recognize text in PDF documents effortlessly.
-Boost your applications with precision and speed.
+description: Learn how to extract text from PDF and convert PDF to text using Aspose.OCR for Java.
+A step-by-step guide for Java PDF text extraction and recognize PDF text Java.
 weight: 12
 url: /java/ocr-operations/recognize-pdf/
+date: 2025-12-14
 ---

 {{< blocks/products/pf/main-wrap-class >}}